angeloobeta/AttenSys/Readme.md

 // to securely manage certifications, ensuring authenticity and transparency,
 // while simplifying the attendance marking process for seamless record-keeping
 // or course completion or event attendance.
 Whether you're issuing certificates
-// for courses, events, or workshops, AttenSys guarantees a secure, scalable, and user-friendly solution
+// for courses(courses have Online streaming feature), events, or workshops, AttenSys guarantees a secure, scalable, and user-friendly solution
-// Online streaming

-// explore the use of session keys, to further enhance the seamless integration.

 //required
 //1. create account by just signing, using their wallet address, no user information required